cybersec-eng-12/HomeSplunkLab/Detection Rules/Privilege_Esclation.md

 ## Alert Name: *User Added to Domain Admins*

 ## Description
-- Fires an alert if a user is added to a Global, Local, or Universal group where the name is "Domain Admins"
+- Fires an alert if a user is added to a Global, Local, or Universal group where the name is "Domain Admins".

 ## Data Source & Identifiers
-- Windows Security Log Event ID: EventCode=4728(Global) OR EventCode=4732(Local) OR EventCode=4756(Uniserval)
+- Windows EventCodes: 4728(Global) OR 4732(Local) OR 4756(Uniserval).
-- Group_Name is "Domain Admins"
+- Group_Name is "Domain Admins".

 ### SPL Query:
 `index=* (EventCode=4728 OR EventCode=4732 OR EventCode=4756) Group_Name="Domain Admins" | table _time, host, Group_Name, user, Subject_Account_Name | rename Subject_Account_Name as "Added by", user as "User added to Group"`